perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 Lightning talks are a great way to start speaking, but they do come with their own potential problems.
 Even the seasoned presenter makes mistakes when presenting and has had lightning talks go horribly, horribly wrong.
-Luckily, Perl audiences are very forgiving when this happens â after all, it's happened to half the audience at sometime too, so it's nothing to get too worked up about.
+Luckily, Perl audiences are very forgiving when this happens — after all, it's happened to half the audience at sometime too, so it's nothing to get too worked up about.
 However, there are a few things you can consider when writing your talk that will prevent you from sabotaging